 Born just before sunset in June 1991, I grew up in a rather unspectacular North German town.
 If you asked me about the gifts of my upbringing, I would say: curiosity, the drive to enquire deeply, an unquenchable thirst for travel, openness towards different cultures and a deep love for the sacred – plus playing Bach on the violin with my grandfather accompanying me on the piano.

-When I was four, my mum first took me to India to spend the summer at an ashram.
+When I was four, my mum first took me to India to spend our summers at an ashram.
 Returning almost every year from then on, India became my spiritual playground.
 Its vibrant, messy and colorful reality gave me the perfect dose of adventure to balance my orderly and predictable life in Lower Saxony.
 But perhaps what made the strongest impression on me was the tangible presence of the sacred in daily life.
 Early on, I learnt to appreciate the ways in which the divine expresses itself in different traditions and cultures.

 In 2009, a year short of my high school graduation, I went on a self-organized study trip to Syria to learn about interfaith relations in a country that would soon sink into the abyss of civil war.
 It was the hospitality I experienced at a Sufi mosque in the lanes of Old Aleppo that sparked my love for Middle Eastern culture.
 Syria was an initiation, a turning point that shaped the course of my life.